Enragés: Formation

 The Enragés formed in response to the Jacobins's reluctance to restrain the capitalist bourgeois.
-Many Parisians feared that the National Convention protected merchants and shopkeepers at the expense of the sans-culottes, the lower-class working peoples.
+Some Parisians feared that the National Convention protected merchants and shopkeepers at the expense of the sans-culottes, the lower-class working peoples.
 The Enragés, though not a cohesive body, offered these working poor a platform to express their dissent.
 Their dissent was often conveyed through riots, public demonstrations and passionate oratory.

 Jacques Roux and Jean-Francois Varlet emboldened the Parisian working poor to approach the Jacobin Club on 22 February 1793 and persuade them to place price controls on necessary goods.
 The Enragés appointed two women to represent the movement and their agenda to the National Convention.
 However, the Convention refused to grant them an audience.
 This provoked outrage and criticism throughout Paris, and some went as far as to accuse the National Convention of protecting the merchant elite's interests at the expense of the sans-culottes.
 Further attempts of the Enragés to communicate their position were denied by the National Convention.
 Determined to be heard, they responded with revolt.
 They plundered the homes and businesses of the merchant elite, employing direct action to meet their needs.
 The Enragés were noted for using both legal and extralegal means to achieve their ends.